 Cork Airport – approx. two hours from the house.

 By Sea: Ferry crossings

-Dublin City Port/Holyhead has a fast crossing and is about three and a half hours from the cottage
+Dublin City Port/Holyhead has a fast crossing and about two and a half an hours from the house

-Rosslare Harbour for Ferries to South Wales is approx 4 and half hours from house.
+Rosslare Harbour for Ferries to South Wales is about three and a half an hours from the house.